memiiso/debezium-server-iceberg/docs/iceberg.md

 ### Append Mode

-Setting `debezium.sink.iceberg.upsert=false` switches the operation mode to append-only.
+Default mode, when `debezium.sink.iceberg.upsert=false` switches the operation mode to append-only.
 In append-only mode, data deduplication is not performed, and all incoming records are appended to the destination table.

-It's important to note that even when upsert mode is enabled, tables without a primary key will default to append-only behavior.
+It's important to note that even when upsert mode is enabled, tables without a primary key will switch to append-only behavior.

 ## Optimizing batch size (or commit frequency)